Life is not a young person’s game –it’s an inspired person’s game. The line’s not mine. I read it in a book I bought recently.

-Turns out I don’t.
-I’ve started to figure it out just now –who I am, what I want, how I want to get it.
+It turns out I don’t.
+So I’ve started to figure it out just now –who I am, what I want, how I want to get it.
 And this puts me in a fascinating position.

 It’s fascinating because I interact with people who don’t know what I know.
 And what is it I know they don’t?

 Inbound, of course.
-I feel extremely lucky to have discovered Inbound at this point in my life.
+I feel fortunate to have discovered Inbound at this point in my life.